 Managing Psoriasis Symptoms

 Unfortunately, psoriasis is usually a life-long disease and has no cure.
-Sometimes children with a type of psoriasis cate guttate psoriasis do not have the condition the rest of their lives and it goes away.
+Sometimes children with a type of psoriasis cate guttate psoriasis do not have the condition for the rest of their lives, and it goes away.
 Even though there is no cure, there is good news about managing your psoriasis symptoms.
 A board-certified dermatologist can help you come up with a plan to help you control your psoriasis and help with symptoms.

 Changes to your lifestyle or routine can often be very helpful in managing psoriasis symptoms.
 Consulting a board-certified dermatologist can help you come up with a plan that reduces your symptoms in the following ways:

 - Learning what triggers your psoriasis and avoiding those things.